Sudip13/Multi-Object-Smart-UV-Unwrap/README.md

 2. Open Blender
 3. Go to `Edit > Preferences > Add-ons`
 4. Click `Install...` and select the downloaded ZIP file
-5. Enable the addon by checking the box next to "Smart UV Unwrap Individual"
+3. Enable the addon by checking the box next to "Multi-Object Smart UV Unwrap"

 ### Method 2: Manual Installation
 1. Download/clone this repository